Ibis Ripmo AF NX Eagle Review

 Should I Buy This Bike?

 If you're in the market for an aggressive trail bike and you can't justify spending more than $3k, then we feel you should absolutely check out the Ripmo AF NX.
-Until recently, Ibis hasn't been synonymous with affordability, but that is likely to change with reasonably priced aluminum-framed (AF) models in their line-up.
+Until recently, the name Ibis hasn't been synonymous with affordability, but that is likely to change with reasonably priced aluminum-framed (AF) models in their line-up.
 Ibis didn't play any games when they redesigned this trail smashing 29er.
 The overbuilt aluminum frame is burly with an even more progressive modern geometry (read: longer and slacker) and updated rear suspension kinematics to make it even harder charging than its predecessor.
 This bike has no speed or terrain limits, yet it still maintains a sporty and playful demeanor and is fun to ride on a huge range of trail types and rates of speed.
 It's no lightweight at 34 lbs (size large), yet it climbs much better than you'd expect for its weight and aggressive geometry.
 The component specification is also outstanding for the price, and Ibis nailed the most critical aspects of the build like the quality DVO suspension, wide rims, and beefy tires.
 You get a lot for your money with the Ripmo AF, and this is easily one of the best values for an aggressive trail bike that we've tested.

 It's easy to compare the Ripmo AF to one of the world's most popular trail bikes, the Santa Cruz Hightower.
 The Hightower is another aggressive 29er with 140mm of rear-wheel travel paired with a 150mm fork.
 We tested a high-end build of the Hightower ($5,300 more than the Ripmo AF) and found it to be a relatively versatile yet hard-charging downhill performer.
 The VPP suspension can't match the small bump compliance of the Ripmo's DW link, but it does provide a more supportive pedaling platform and a touch more support deep in the stroke.
 It's a very impressive bike, as it should be for $8,300.
 Santa Cruz makes affordable aluminum-framed versions of the Hightower as well, but the $2,899 Aluminum D build can't hold a candle to the build on the Ripmo AF we tested.